 Many of our clients or visitors believe that Colorado law automatically grants couples some special, legally recognized status when they live apart during a pending divorce.
 People commonly say: “My spouse and I are legally separated.”
 By this, they typically mean: “We have filed paperwork with the court asking for a divorce, and we are now living separate and apart from each other (or at least in separate quarters of our home.)”

-This is NOT what Colorado divorce law means by the term legal separation.
+This is not what Colorado divorce law means by the term legal separation.

 Colorado law provides two separate choices for married parties seeking to formally separate their lives.
 At the end of the legal process, the Colorado judge (or magistrate) enters a final Order, known as either:

 We’ll look at both of these choices here, and contrast, as a wholly separate topic, what options in the divorce process are available for married parties living in separate quarters while a divorce is pending.
+But first, let’s look at some of the common reasons why couples choose to legally separate.

 A decree of dissolution of marriage or a decree dissolving a marriage is the legal term for a divorce in Colorado (and a number of other states).